Tottenham, England and West Ham greats lead tributes to Jimmy Greaves - NewsBreak

 “I just don’t know how much more I can give to say he was the best goalscorer I have ever seen.”

-Greaves spent a season with AC Milan between his prolific spells with Chelsea and then Tottenham.
+Greaves spent a season with AC Milan between his prolific careers with Chelsea and then Tottenham.

 Mullery added: “I don’t think you can get more famous, everywhere I go, I was in Italy and someone said to me ‘Jimmy Greaves, great scorer’, he was only there a year!